linuxmint/cinnamon-spices-themes/Adapta-Nokto/README.md

 * Cinnamon - virtual keyboard - usability tweaks
 * Cinnamon - 4.6.x stock menu - add a height declaration for the app description box, and reduce margins
 * Cinnamon - add a helper script to revert above change for users still on 4.4.x or earlier
+* Cinnamon - support for Spacer applet theming added in Cinnamon 4.2
+* Cinnamon - workspace switcher applet - better distinguish empty workspaces in simple button mode.
+* Cinnamon - minor tweak to pop-up menu sizes to better match GTK menus
+* Cinnamon - incorporate @fredcw patach to menu category hover color for Cinnamenu
+* Cinnamon - add support for calendar with events in Cinnamon 5.2
+* Cinnamon - support for new Run Dialog theming in Cinnamon 5.2

 ## License